Move over bookworms. In 2025 we are raising book dragons!

 Sign #4: Books Become the Security Blanket

 Stories become the comfort they carry everywhere.
-A dragon may fall asleep with a paperback on their chest, tuck one into a grocery bag, or sneak one into a restaurant.
+A dragon may fall asleep with an old favorite on their chest, tuck the new release into a their backpack, or sneak one(or two) into a restaurant.
 Sometimes they even read while standing in line, completely lost in their world.
+Keep track of them or they might walk into something.

 Sign #5: Dinners are now Book Club Meetings